Cultural Tour to the Historic Route of Ethiopia — 7 Days

 Transport : Air and surface

-Activities/Sights: Ancient colorful festivals, ancient history, age-old culture, breathtaking highland scenery, waterfalls, castles, rock churches, unique tribal culture, game animals, and so much more
+Activities/Sights: Ancient colorful festivals, ancient history, age-old culture, breathtaking highland scenery, waterfalls, castles, rock churches, unique tribal culture, game animals, and much more

 Day 1: Arrive Addis Ababa